“The difference between a hero and a victim? Timing.”

 William Morrow | January 2019

-Opening Hook: Did we learn nothing about isolated rest stops from Halloween?!
+Filed Under: Did we learn nothing about isolated rest stops from Michael Meyers?!

 This is my first 5-star read of the year.
-And thank Thor, because I was starting to get a little cranky since nothing has really been knocking my tits off.
+And thank the god of thunder, because I was starting to get a little cranky since nothing has really been knocking my tits off.
 Whose fault is that really?
 Mine?
 Because of my choices?
 Get out of here!
 I don’t want to hear it!

 Reading No Exit was an exercise in cinematic writing.
 It would be easy to say it was written with a movie option in mind (and maybe it was,) but my gut tells me that what actually happened here is that the plotting and timing of the story are so good, that it comes across in vibrant cinematic scenes in the reader’s mind.
 And therefore, seems like it should be a movie.
 And it definitely should.

-I would honestly give this five stars just based on the writing skill alone, it was that seamless and riveting.
-And my friends here know I don’t give out my stars easily.
+I would honestly give this five stars just based on the writing skill alone.
+It was that seamless and riveting.
+And my friends and regular readers know I don’t give out my stars easily.
 You have to earn this shit from me.
 You want easy stars?
 Go to the reviewers who aren’t dead inside with a stick up their ass.

 It’s all ass sticks here, baby!

-I do it because I love you and I want you to have an honest opinion that isn’t worried about feelings and blah blah blah.
+I do it because I love you and I want you to have an honest opinion from someone who isn’t worried about feelings and blah blah blah.

-Darby is travelling from Denver to Utah in order to see her mother before she has surgery for pancreatic cancer, and hopefully prolong her life.
-But the surgery or cancer could take her mother’s life at any moment so Darby really has no time to waste, despite her complicated feelings towards her mother.
-Speaking of mothers, Mother Nature has other plans and Darby soon finds herself driving her beat-up Honda – no snow tires and less one windshield wiper – into Snowmageddon.
-A devastating blizzard that is making travel nearly impossible.
+Darby is travelling from Denver to Utah in order to see her mother before she has surgery for pancreatic cancer to hopefully prolong her life.
+The surgery or the cancer could take her mother’s life at any moment so Darby really has no time to waste, despite her complicated feelings towards her mother.
+Speaking of mothers, Mother Nature has other plans and Darby soon finds herself driving her beat-up Honda – no snow tires and less one windshield wiper – into Snowmageddon, a devastating blizzard that is making travel nearly impossible.
 Left with no other options due to road closures, accidents and a lack of plow drivers on the road since it’s Christmas Eve, Darby is forced to pull into a mountainside rest stop until it’s safe to drive again.

 Inside the rest stop, there are four other stranded people and zero cell reception.
-As Darby sets out into the snow to find even one single bar of signal in order to call her sister and mother, Darby stumbles upon a little girl in a dog kennel inside the back of a van that belongs to one of the strangers in the rest stop.
-Darby sets out to rescue the little girl and keep her safe until sunrise when civilization starts digging out from under the knee-deep snow.
+As Darby sets out into the snow to find just one bar of signal in order to call her sister and mother, Darby stumbles upon a little girl in a dog kennel inside the back of a van that belongs to one of the four stranded strangers.
+Darby sets out to rescue the little girl and keep her safe until sunrise when civilization is set to start digging itself out from under the knee-deep snow.